- How to Attract Graduates

 - Additionally any experience in which the candidate was required to put together a presentation and deliver it is valuable as this demonstrates that the candidate has the confidence and skills required to explain and sell their ideas to clients and colleagues.

-- Setting a small sample project that takes no longer than to complete is the best way to assess and to narrow down your candidates effectively by making them put their skills to use and assessing how they cope under time pressure.
+- Setting a small sample project that takes no longer than 1 hour to complete is the best way to assess and to narrow down your candidates effectively, by making them put their creative skills to use and assessing how they cope under time pressure.
+You could then ask them to pitch their design at the interview and explain their creative process behind the task.
 This could be set either before or after the interview.
-Alternatively you could just ask them to explain the creative process they would take to complete this task.